oracle/python-oracledb/doc/src/api_manual/connection_pool.rst

     terminated.
 Note that in python-oracledb Thick mode with older Oracle Client Libraries, the termination only occurs when the pool is accessed.

-.. attribute:: ConnectionPool.tnsentry

-    This read-only attribute returns the TNS entry of the database to which a connection has been established.

-    .. deprecated:: cx_Oracle 8.2

-    Use the attribute :attr:`~ConnectionPool.dsn` instead.

 .. attribute:: ConnectionPool.username